openvex/spec/OPENVEX-SPEC.md

 ### Document

-A VEX document consists of two parts: The document metadata and a collection of impact statements.
+A VEX document consists of two parts: The document metadata and a collection of statements.
 Some fields in the document metadata are required.

 OpenVEX documents are serialized in json-ld structs.
 File encoding MUST be UTF8.